They always seem to be trendy and in style. However, heavy earrings can be a dangerous fashion accessory.

-Richard Ha, MD, a plastic surgeon on the medical staff at Baylor University Medical Center at Dallas says he sees the damage of heavy earrings far too often in his patients.
-The earlobe skin is very fragile, and a “split,” gash, or elongation of the hole can occur.
+Richard Ha, MD, a plastic surgeon on the medical staff at Baylor University Medical Center, said he sees the damage of heavy earrings far too often in his patients.
+The earlobe skin is very fragile, and a split, gash or elongation of the hole can occur.
 Earlobes most commonly tear from repeated use of heavy or large earrings.

-At first, patients with partial tears are told to simply stop wearing their earrings to let the lobe heal on its own — but that often doesn’t work.
+At first, people with partial tears are told to simply stop wearing their earrings to let the lobe heal on its own—but that often doesn’t work.

 Sometimes the hole of a pierced ear can even split completely, which makes it impossible to wear earrings at all.
 For earring lovers, that can be pretty devastating.
-As was the case for Paula Dylong, one of Dr. Ha’s patients we talked to in this HealthSource video.
+This was the case for Paula, one of Dr. Ha’s recent patients.

 After the tear is fixed, it will need several weeks to completely heal.
-Re-piercing can then be done in another six to eight weeks.
-As for cost, the procedure can cost anywhere between $300-$1500, depending how bad the tear is and whether or not you need one or both earlobes done.
+Re-piercing can be done in another six to eight weeks.

 - Avoid wearing heavy earrings for long periods of time